xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Replication/JSF_put_api_replication_makeSlave.md

 name of the local current database).

 @RESTBODYPARAM{username,string,optional,string}
-an optional ArangoDB username to use when connecting to the master.
+an optional AvocadoDB username to use when connecting to the master.

 @RESTBODYPARAM{password,string,required,string}
 the password to use when connecting to the master.